azvoleff/teamlucc/README.md

     * Downloading images from a USGS ESPA order

 * Preprocessing
-    * Extraction and file conversion of surface reflectance imagery from teh Landsat Climate Data Record (CDR) archive
+    * Extraction and file conversion of surface reflectance imagery from the Landsat Climate Data Record (CDR) archive
     * Topographic correction using parallel processing (Goslee, 2011)
     * Cloud fill and gap fill (for SLC-off Landsat 7 scenes) with R scripts